Nieciovsky/qa-testing-portfolio/manual/01-olx/README.md

 - Error handling & UX feedback
 - Basic usability features (button states, link visibility, cancellation)

-This project contains 26 test cases focused on the **authentication functionality** of OLX.pl (Login + Forgot Password).
+This project contains 26 test cases with bug reports focused on the **authentication functionality** of OLX.pl (Login + Forgot Password).
 All test cases are written in a structured format and stored as individual Markdown files.
 <br><br>